nikdorgan/EuterpeBot/README.md

 COMMANDS

-$play (search or URL) - This is the main command to use the music feature, this adds the song to a query to be played when it has been reached
+$play (search or URL) - This is the main command to use the music feature, this adds the song to a queue to be played when it has been reached

 $p (search or URL) - This command is the same as the one above, but shorthand for ease of use